microsoft/AirSim/docs/px4_sitl.md

         "Vehicles": {
             "PX4": {
                 "VehicleType": "PX4Multirotor",
-                "UseSerial": false
+                "UseSerial": false,
+                "TcpIp": "",
+                "UdpPort": 14560,
+                "GroundControlPort": 14570
             }
         }
     }
-}

     ```
+    Notice the `[simulator]` is using UDP, which is why the TCP address needs
+    to be disabled using: `"TcpIp": ""`.
+Note also that on older versions of
+    PX4 the ground control port is not printed, in that case set it to 14556.

 6. Run Unreal environment and it should connect to SITL via UDP.
 You should see a bunch of messages from the SITL PX4 window from things like `[mavlink]` and `[commander]` and so on.
+The following messages tell you that AirSim is connected
+properly:
+    ```
+    INFO  [simulator] Simulator connected on UDP port 14560 INFO  [mavlink] partner IP: 127.0.0.1
+    INFO  [ecl/EKF] EKF GPS checks passed (WGS-84 origin set) INFO  [ecl/EKF] EKF commencing GPS fusion
+    ```

+    If you do not see these messages then check your UDP port settings.

 7. You should also be able to use QGroundControl just like with flight controller hardware.
 Note that as we don't have physical board, RC cannot be connected directly to it.
 So the alternatives are either use XBox 360 Controller or connect your RC using USB (for example, in case of FrSky Taranis X9D Plus) or using trainer USB cable to PC.
 This makes your RC look like joystick.
 You will need to do extra set up in QGroundControl to use virtual joystick for RC control.

 ## Setting GPS origin